Custom framing startup Framebridge picks up $30 million Series C

 Because Framebridge does all its own production, the company has been able to implement some automation and refine the production process to lower cost.
 The highest price a user will pay on Framebridge is $199, with the lowest price at $39 for a framed 10×10 Instagram.

-Unlike some other D2C custom framing startups who outsource their product, Framebridge handles all of its own production.
+Unlike some other direct-to-consumer custom-framing startups that outsource their product, Framebridge handles all of its own production.
 This means that, as the company grows, its margins get healthier and the business gets stronger.

 Another benefit of in-house production is that Framebridge gets to see what its users are framing, which has turned out to be much more than your average poster or picture.
 Tynan recalled seeing baseball tickets, hand-written vows, and other sentimental items come through the facility, and said that up to 65 percent of the items Framebridge customers framed with the startup are things they wouldn’t have taken to a traditional custom framer.